cthadeusantos/spanner_tree_generator/README.md

 This project is a collection of solutions for the T-admissibility problem.
 The base paper published by us is available [here](https://www.sciencedirect.com/science/article/pii/S0020019022000229?casa_token=pEzlk6qUuaMAAAAA:WvxZab2gsZnuOGo0nrXI_NUQXVHIke4LjcLzuJi0FOC0JFMYhsY8Jx0_6FsnXNWUq4ATu0kGSPXQ)).
 We maintain the code and the results attained by the group in this repository.

-## 1. Preliminary Notes for 0.2.x series
+## 1. Preliminary Notes for 0.2.x series and higher

 Please note that the C++ code from a previous version (0.1.x series) will not be compatible with the current version.
 It is important to be aware that any code written for the previous version will require updates and modifications to ensure compatibility and proper functioning in the current version.
 Failing to update the code may result in errors, unexpected behavior, or even program crashes.
 Therefore, we strongly advise reviewing and revising your previous C++ code to ensure it aligns with the requirements and conventions of the current version.